learn-co-curriculum/the-web-is-made-of-strings/README.md

 **HTML** gobbledygook.
 Now peak behind your two favorite websites.
 Visit them and view their page source.
 You will see that **behind that product you love are a collection of HTML strings**, or **HTML documents**.

-After completing this section, you should have:

-- An understanding of the web in a nutshell and its value proposition
-- Understand the relationship between the web and HTML
-- Know how to construct a properly formatted HTML document
-- An understanding of the semantic meaning and use of the key HTML elements
-- An understanding of how to decorate elements using CSS
-- Given a website image mockup have a sense of how the HTML should be structured